 It is beyond any doubt that updates are crucial for the frictionless functionality of an operating system, however, they do tend to be time-consuming.
-We’ve all been there where we’d leave the computer on over-night for a Windows 10 update.
+We’ve all been there where we’d leave the computer on overnight for a Windows 10 update.

-It is common that people overlook Windows 10 update, and confront the consequences as a result – these updates contain numerous security patches and bug fixes.
+It is common that people overlook Windows 10 updates, and confront the consequences as a result – these updates contain numerous security patches and bug fixes.
 Albeit, this is not the case every time!
 Even though the updates are meant to optimize the operating system, hardware configurations can become a hindrance.
 As such, sometimes, Windows updates get stuck, freeze, or can even crash your computer!

 In this article, I will explain what can cause these issues, how to fix them, and how to diagnose and troubleshoot your computer.
 Bear in mind that these instructions aren’t distinct for one particular version of Windows 10.